How to Accurately Calculate Import Duties with China HTS Code

 There are different types of refunds you can expect, including manufacturing drawbacks and unused merchandise drawbacks.

-Manufacturing drawbacks apply when the imports are used in exported goods, while unused merchandise drawbacks apply when goods are exported without being put to use.
-These refunds liberate capital for other investments, enhancing your export profitability.
+Manufacturing drawbacks apply when imports, classified under the China HTS code, are used in exports.
+Unused merchandise drawbacks apply when goods are exported unused.
+Accurate classification ensures refunds, freeing capital for investments and boosting export profitability.

 To qualify for a drawback, you must have strict documentation showing that exported goods match the imported ones.
 This documentation is critical, providing a clear trail from import to export.